brightsole/bg-sushi-go/README.md

   1. Scoring algorithm is now based on card name length, **not ideal**
   2. Players unable to activate specials that have been previously played
   3. players with different AI unable to be passed in to the `setup` function
+  4. add `evaluatePlay` to card that uses the mechanic, and remove from players
-  4. Evaluating score has bugs
+  5. Evaluating score has bugs
       1. fix `roll` scoring
       2. fix `special` scoring
       4. fix `appetizer` scoring